Borda/pyImSegm/README.md

 ## Superpixel segmentation with GraphCut regularisation

 Image segmentation is widely used as an initial phase of many image processing tasks in computer vision and image analysis.
 Many recent segmentation methods use superpixels because they reduce the size of the segmentation problem by order of magnitude.
 Also,  features on superpixels are much more robust than features on pixels only.
 We use spatial regularisation on superpixels to make segmented regions more compact.
 The segmentation pipeline comprises (i) computation of superpixels; (ii) extraction of descriptors such as colour and texture; (iii) soft classification, using a standard classifier for supervised learning, or the Gaussian Mixture Model for unsupervised learning; (iv) final segmentation using Graph Cut.
-We use this segmentation pipeline on real-world applications in medical imaging (see a sample images in `./data_images`).
+We use this segmentation pipeline on real-world applications in medical imaging (see [sample images](data_images/).
  We also show that [unsupervised segmentation](notebooks/segment-2d_slic-fts-clust-gc.ipynb) is sufficient for some situations, and provides similar results to those obtained using [trained segmentation](notebooks/segment-2d_slic-fts-classif-gc.ipynb).

 ![schema](docs/source/_figures/schema_slic-fts-clf-gc.jpg)